On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: Main Results and Discussion

 \subsection{Sample-Averaged Galaxy Properties}

-We take the \hI\ velocity offsets, emergent \lya\ EW and FWHM from the maximum values of the posterior sampling as described in Section~\ref{sect:modeling}.
+We take the \hI\ velocity offsets, emergent \lya\ EW and FWHM from the maximum values of the posterior sampling (Section~\ref{sect:modeling}) and show the pdfs in Figure~\ref{fig:pdfs}.
+Faint lines show the pdfs for individual galaxies, color coded by redshift, while solid lines show the arithmetic mean pdf in each bin.
 Emergent EWs are typically peaked towards the lower end of the distribution near 100~\AA\ -- a value that is quite typical of star-forming galaxies and does not require extreme stellar populations or AGN.
 Only a handful of individual galaxies show posteriors that peak at EWs above 200~\AA, one of which is obviously JADES-GS-z7-LA, with its observed EW of 400~\AA.

 The FWHM also peak in ranges that are typical of star forming galaxies at low-$z$, of around 200~\kms, with a tail up to 600~\kms.
 Here there is a more obvious signature for galaxies at the higher redshifts to be intrinsically broader than those at $z=6-8.5$, although we note that this highest redshift bin contains only three galaxies.
 This may be a signature of a selection bias in the requirement of \lya, where only broad emergent \lya\ profiles are able evade the damping wing of the IGM and be reported as a \lya\ detection.